 An Open Meeting is held approximately once a term for all members of the department.
-It comprises a Head of Department update as well as updates from Research Groups and the Departmental Administrator, Nicola Small.
+It comprises a Head of Department update as well as updates from Research Groups and the Head of Administration and Finance, Tanya Baldwin.
 In addition, the meeting is an opportunity for members of staff to raise departmental issues with the rest of the group if required.